benlubas/neorg-se/README.md

 # neorg-se

 > [!WARNING]
-> This is a Work in Progress.
-Some things are working, but I'm still experimenting with this idea.
+> This is a work in progress.
+Please pin your version and treat updating like installing a new
-> Everything is subject to change.
-Performance is meh at best.
+> plugin until this warning is gone.
+Thanks!

 Search text file content via the [Tantivy](https://github.com/quickwit-oss/tantivy) search engine, all within Neovim.